mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Projects/Ambient-Edge-AI-with-Ethos-U85.md

 ## Description
 This project trains and deploys an optimised and TOSA-compliant AI model on an Arm Cortex-/M55/U85 combination to create a low-power ambient/always-on AI platform capable of detecting environmental changes.
 This low-power system reacts to its environment and "wakes" a Arm Cortex-A device to perform high-performance processing, such as using a more substantial Edge AI LLM performing inference leveraging NEON.
 The project should quantify accuracy, latency, and power consumption.

-You can choose an appropriate application - one example would be an ambient smart home assistant capable of recognizing a wake-word, e.g, "Hey Arm".
+You should choose an appropriate application - one example would be an ambient smart home assistant capable of recognizing a wake-word, e.g, "Hey Arm".
 After the wake-word is detected, it can utilise an LLM to understand and respond to questions - e.g, "Where is Arm's Global HQ?".
 The device will be able to control peripheral devices accordingly.
 Please feel free to explore different use-cases - perhaps a camera or temperature sensor or IMU is used for environmental sensing, what would the Cortex-A device do?

 The deliverables include a functional Edge AI prototype consisting of a CPU inference use-case triggered by an always-on low-power AI model accelerated on Arm NPU, along with documentation detailing the development process and the performance of the system.